Cord blood & cord tissue

 What is cord blood banking?

-Cord blood is collected straight after birth and the collection process is safe and painless for you and your baby, and it doesn’t interfere in any way with your delivery or labour.
-Actually, parents often get caught up in bonding and holding their new baby that they’re unaware it’s even happened.
+Cord blood is collected straight after birth and the collection process is safe and painless for you and your baby, and it doesn’t interfere with your delivery or labour.
+Many parents often get caught up in bonding and holding their new baby that they’re unaware it’s even happened.

 What is cord tissue banking?

 Cord tissue banking involves obtaining around six inches of the umbilical cord at birth.
-This procedure is done after the placenta is delivered, the umbilical cord is cut and the cord blood has been collected.
+This procedure is done after the placenta is delivered, the umbilical cord is cut, and the cord blood has been collected.
 The process is safe and painless.

 What are the advantages of cord blood banking?

 For example, in cases where a patient has a condition such as leukaemia, the treatment offered is usually chemotherapy.
-However, if this fails, then doctors often do a stem cell transplant which involves a transfusion of stem cells from bone marrow or cord blood from a healthy donor.
+However, if this fails, then doctors often do a stem cell transplant that involves a transfusion of stem cells from bone marrow or cord blood from a healthy donor.
 This can help create new blood, giving the individual an improved chance of making a full recovery.

 What are the cord blood banking costs and cord tissue banking costs?

-The costs of both cord blood banking and cord tissue banking depend on a number of factors: whether you want to pay annually or monthly, how many children you have and whether you wish to avail of a combination of services or just one.
+The costs of both cord blood banking and cord tissue banking depend on several factors.
+These include whether you want to pay annually or monthly, how many children you have and whether you want a combination of services or just one.